 In Laupahoehoe, however, the average commute to work is quite long.
 On average, people spend 41.17 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Laupahoehoe doesn't have a public transportation system that people use for their commute.
+Laupahoehoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Laupahoehoe is somewhat higher than in the average US city of 21.84%: 26.28% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Laupahoehoe who are college-educated is somewhat higher than the average US community of 21.84%: 26.28% of adults in Laupahoehoe have at least a bachelor's degree.

 The per capita income in Laupahoehoe in 2022 was $29,840, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,360 for a family of four.
 However, Laupahoehoe contains both very wealthy and poor people as well.